BPrasad123/EVA_Computer_Vision/Project_4/readme.md

 The batch size should be large enough that is likely to include the data from each class randomly.
 Larger batch size results in smaller epoch time provided the underlying memory supports the same.
 However, the point to note here is that larger batch size not alway necessarily results in better accuracy.
 We need to try with a few different sizes in a  trial and error fashion to know which batch works the best for the given dataset.
 Moreover, considering the computational optimality we normally consider the batch size to be a power of 2.

 ## 3x3 Convolutions
+Instead of directly convoluting the image with intended size of kernel (like 5x5, 7x7, 9x9 or 11x11) we can always repeat 3x3 convolution so as to reach the effective kernel size of our inteded size - like two times 3x3 to reach 5x5, three times to reach 7x7 and so on.
+There are a few benefits, as mentioned below, of doing so hence it is a popular approach of convolution.
+* With repeat of 3x3 convolutions we end up with lesser number of model parameters
+* This results in addition of more layers hence giving more opportunity to the model to learn better
+* With smaller size of kernel the extracted feature is pretty local instead of a general overview of the image.
+This helps in capturing complex features of the image.

 ## How many layers
+When all other ideal network design related requirements are fulfilled, having more number of layers generally result in better accuracy.
+However we generally add layers judiciously till we reach the receptive field close to that of the object in the image.
+If we need our model to learn the background as well because of its significance, then we can add more layers while ensuring that the receptive field size is equal or a little more than that of the image.

 ## MaxPooling

 ## Receptive Field